RHVoice/RHVoice.org/content/en/linux.md

 echo hello|rhvoice.test
 ```

-### Use RHVoice with Orca
+## Use RHVoice with Orca

 If you use the Orca screen reader, you will need to manually connect RHVoice to Speech Dispatcher, which is the software Orca relies on to work with TTS engines.
 Unfortunately, we are not aware of any way we could register RHVoice with Speech Dispatcher automatically.

+Orca is the default screen reader in Linux distributions such as Ubuntu, Fedora and Debian.
 The method described below has been tested on Ubuntu.
 If it doesn't work on your Linux distribution, please let us know.

+1. Install the RHVoice snap and at least one voice as explained in the previous section.
-1. Open the terminal and change to the directory that contains Speech Dispatcher modules:
+2. Open the terminal and change to the directory that contains the Speech Dispatcher modules:
 ```
 cd /usr/lib/speech-dispatcher-modules
 ```